 Navigate to Image Manager by clicking the “Images” link in the top navigation bar of the Dashboard.
 If you don’t have an “Images” link or if you get an error message, you may not have Image Manager enabled for your account.
-Contact us if you would like to enable this premium feature for your account.
+Contact us if you would like enable this feature for your account.

-Note: The Image Manager is a premium feature and may not be enabled for all accounts.
+Note: Image Manager is available only for accounts with certain pricing plans.
 Contact Support or your Account Manager to find out more.